SergiosKar/SergiosKar.github.io/_posts/2018-07-15-Neural_Network_from_scratch.md

 Don't get confused by all those "cl::" , "clqueue" and "context".
 Those are OpenCL stuff.
 The logic remains intangible.

-Before we close the first part ,we have to one more thing.
+Before we dive into the exciting part ,we have to one more thing.
 We have to define the OpenCL Kernels.
 The kernels are the acual code that is executed by the GPU.
 We need 3 kernels in total:
 * One for the forward propagation
 * One for the backward propagation in the output layer